Yenszki/csharp-tutorial/README.md

 # csharp-tutorial
-This is the public Repository used in Pro Grammer TV (Youtube Channel)
+This is the public Repository used in Frince Noriel Satur